History of Baton Rouge, Louisiana: 1763–1779: British period

-On February 10, 1763, the Treaty of Paris was signed following France's defeat by Great Britain in the Seven Years' War.
+On February 10, 1763, the Treaty of Paris was signed following France's defeat by Great Britain in the French and Indian War.
 France ceded its territory in North America to Britain and Spain; Britain gained all French lands east of the Mississippi, except New Orleans.

-During the Great Expulsion concurrent with the French and Indian War, the North American front of the Seven Years' War, British colonial officers expelled about 11,000 Acadians from Acadia from eastern Canada.
+During the Great Expulsion concurrent with the French and Indian War, the North American front of the French and Indian War, British colonial officers expelled about 11,000 Acadians from Acadia from eastern Canada.
 Many were transported to France and subsequently resettled in southern Louisiana (New Spain); they settled in an area west and south of Baton Rouge that would come to be known as Acadiana.
 The first group of Acadian settlers arrived in 1765, with Joseph Broussard.
 (At this point the Mississippi River was the dividing line between the newly-Spanish jurisdiction on the west, including Acadiana, and the newly-British West Florida, including Baton Rouge, on the east side.)

 Eventually the settlers began calling themselves Cajuns, a name derived from Acadians (French: Acadiens.)
-They maintained a separate culture from that of later Anglo-American Protestant settlers, continuing their traditions of distinct clothing, music, food, and Catholic faith.
-Today their descendants are part of the rich cultural "stew" of the Baton Rouge area.
+They maintained a separate culture from that of later Anglo-American Southern Baptist settlers, continuing their traditions of distinct clothing, music, food, and Catholic faith.
+Today their descendants are part of the rich cultural “gumbo” of the Baton Rouge area.

 Baton Rouge, now part of the newly established British province of West Florida, suddenly had strategic significance as the southwesternmost corner of British North America.
 Spain for a period had rule of New Orleans and all of the former French lands on the west side of the Mississippi River.
 They administered numerous historically-French colonial towns, such as St. Louis and Ste.
 Genevieve in present-day Missouri.

 Baton Rouge slowly developed as a town under British rule.
 The authorities, headquartered in Pensacola, awarded land grants and were successful in attracting European-American settlers.
 When the older British colonies on the Atlantic coast of North America rebelled, beginning in 1775, the newer colony of West Florida — lacking a history of local government and distrustful of the potentially hostile Spanish nearby — remained loyal to the British Crown.

 In 1778 during the American Revolutionary War, France declared war on Britain, and in 1779 Spain followed suit.
 That year, the Spanish Governor Don Bernardo de Gálvez led a militia of nearly 1,400 soldiers and a small contingent of rebellious English-speaking colonials from New Orleans toward Baton Rouge.
 They were victorious in the Battle of Fort Bute and the naval Battle of Lake Pontchartrain, before capturing the recently constructed Fort New Richmond in the Battle of Baton Rouge.
 Spanish officials renamed the site Fort San Carlos and took control of Baton Rouge.

 At the conclusion of the Revolutionary War, Great Britain turned West Florida over to Spain.